onejeuu/sc-file/tools/README.md

 # Development Tools

-Commands for validating and profiling `scfile` during development.
+A command-line toolkit for developing and maintaining `scfile`.

 ## Usage